 The Student Life Emergency Loan fund is designed to help students with unexpected emergency circumstances.
+Students may apply for an emergency load once a semester.
 It is NOT intended to help pay tuition, fees, or books.
-The loan fund is designed to assist students with unexpected financial burdens, such as medical expenses, childcare, a death in the family, car repairs, and other personal emergency situations.
-For more information, contact the Office of Student Life, Denton campus, Student Center room 206, 940.898.3615.
+The loan fund is designed to assist students with unexpected financial burdens, such as medical expenses, child care, a death in the family, car repairs, and other personal emergency situations.
+For more information, contact the Office of Student Life, Denton campus, Student Center room 206, 940.898.3615 or the Student Life Coordinator on the Houston or Dallas campus.